Almost everything occurring in todayâs world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 - Compared to first marriages, remarriages are statistically much more likely to end in divorce during the first three to five years, and tend to be unstable, break up more often, and more quickly.
 In Canada, the rate is 50 percent in the first five years.

-The divorce-to-marriage ratio in the U.S. has approached the 50 percent range for the past decade.
+The divorce-to-marriage ratio in the United States has approached the 50 percent range for the past decade.
 Though divorces have slightly declined in the same proportion as marriages have declined, this is only because of the huge increase in live-in relationships, which circumvent both marriage and divorce.

 The Role of Media